Home » Recipe Index » Asian Sauce Recipes – Homemade Sauces & Spreads » Chinese Scallion Oil for Stir Fry Dishes

 Substitutions & Variations

-The ingredients for flavored oil can be customized to suit your taste.
-Choose bold, aromatic options like ginger, garlic, shallots, and leeks.
+The ingredients for scallion oil can be customized to suit your taste.
+Choose bold, aromatic options like ginger, garlic, shallots, and scallions.
 You can also add onions, lemongrass, rosemary, star anise, or bay leaves for extra depth.
 Fresh herbs like cilantro, oregano, or thyme are also great choices for a unique twist.

 Be sure to check out the full recipe and ingredient list below

-Step by step process photos of preparing the ingredients for flavored oil.
+Step by step process photos of preparing the ingredients for scallion oil.

 STEP 1.
-Start by washing all the ingredients thoroughly.
-Rinse them well and let them air-dry for several hours until completely dry.
-Any excess water can cause the oil to splatter during cooking.
-Sterilize your jar or bottle by boiling it in water for 5-10 minutes.
-Once done, let it dry completely.
-This ensures your flavored oil stays fresh for longer.
-Next, cut the leeks into 5 cm lengths for even cooking, chop the garlic, shallots, and ginger (Images 1, 2).
-Pour the coconut oil into a pan and heat it over medium heat (Image 3).
-Once the oil is hot, carefully add the prepared ingredients (Image 4).
+Prep & dry (important for safety).
+Wash the scallions and ginger thoroughly.
+Rinse well and let them air-dry completely (or pat very dry).
+Any moisture can cause the oil to splatter.
+Sterilize your jar/bottle by boiling it for 5–10 minutes, then let it dry fully.
+Cut scallions into 5 cm lengths (or slice into thick pieces), and slice the ginger (Images 1, 2).
+Pour neutral oil into a pan and warm it over low heat (Image 3).
+Add the scallions and ginger (Image 4).

 Step by step process photos of sauteeing the ingredients in oil and sifting the ingredients.